sitepress/website/pages/project/goals.html.md

 * **Composable** - Sitepress is broken apart into several gems that are optimized for their environments.
 For example, the `sitepress-rails` gem uses as much of the rendering infrastructure from Rails as possible.

 * **Speed** - Sitepress is benchmarked using a 10,000 page site as part of a regular test suite.
 Performance and speed is a goal of this project.
-The code that organizes pages is intentionally left minimal to maximize performance.
+The philosophy of performance is "less is more"; or the less code needed for Sitepress, the less chances for it to be slow.

 More immediate features and milestones may be found on [Github](https://github.com/sitepress/sitepress/projects).